This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Use Dryer Sheets

-Fabric softener or dryer sheets not only neutralize odors but they smell very nice.
-That chemical-laden sheet can make stinks vanish with no effort.
+Fabric softener or dryer sheets not only neutralize odors but smell very nice.
+That chemical-laden sheet can make bad smells vanish with no effort.

 4. Salt and Essential Oils

 Sneakers, gyming shoes, running shoes, and even loafers can get pretty smelly during those hot summer days, and if you wear them without socks?
 Disaster alert!